digitalhabitat/gardenbot/systems/localization-sysytem/gnss-rtk/usb-gnss-setup.md

 ## Basic Concepts

 ### GNSS RTK Receiver (Rover)
 These devices have recently became available in low-cost forms with comparable performance to higher end products.
 It is basically a micro-controller with a GNSS antenna and receiver with the capability to run complex calculations that enable it to resolve position data with centimeter precision under the right conditions.
 The micro-controller may be using a library like [RTKLIB](https://github.com/rtklibexplorer/RTKLIB) to perform the calculations.
-The most important condition for resolving centimeter-level precision is access to RTK corrections from a nearby(~35km) Base Station.
+The most important condition for resolving centimeter-level precision is access to RTK corrections from a nearby (approximately 35 km) Base Station.

 ### Base Station
 The Base Station is basically a stationary GNSS RTK Receiver that is configured to stream out RTK correction data using a NTRIP Server (COTS products offer this as a single package).
 A Base Station and Reference Station are synonymous.

 ### Continuously Operating Reference Stations (CORS) network
 A CORS Network is a collection of GNSS Base stations combined in a single network to provide wider coverage of valid RTK correction data.
-Recall that RTK correction data is only valid within a ~35km radius of the Base Station.
+Recall that RTK correction data is only valid within approximately a 35 km radius of the Base Station.
 A CORS network may provide convenient access to RTK correction data from the nearest base station.
 There also exist advance techniques to combine correction data from multiple base stations to provide correction data from a Virtual Reference Station (VRS) to further reduce location error.
 [See VRS for details](https://geo-matching.com/content/the-principles-and-performance-of-cors-network-rtk-and-vrs)

 ### Linux Machine NTRIP Client
 [RTKLIB](https://packages.ubuntu.com/jammy/rtklib) provides a suite of CLIs and GUIs that simplify much of the work.
 In theory could configure your design to perform the RTK calculations on the Linux Machine.
 However in this tutorial, the Linux Machine is only used to relay the RTK correction data from the NTRIP Caster to the GNSS RTK Receiver.
 To do this we use the RTKLIB CLI `str2str` which enables us to connect to a NTRIP caster as a data input source and a GNSS RTK Receiver has a data output target.
 This employs our Linux machine as a NTRIP Client.
 Alternatively, instead of using the RTKLIB CLI, we can use the ROS package [ntrip_client](http://wiki.ros.org/ntrip_client).
 See OpenMower's [ntrip_client](https://github.com/ClemensElflein/open_mower_ros/blob/63f11ded7ed5eafcaaefb1778d315079e11c6fed/src/open_mower/launch/include/_ntrip_client.launch) launch file for further details.